tdunning/python-llr/README.md

 `llr_compare(k1, k2)` - Compares the two `Counter` object, entry by entry, by doing a 2x2 test on each key in either `k1` or `k2`.
-The result is a dictionary with the same keys and values computed using llr_2x2.
+The result is a dictionary with the same keys and values computed using `llr_root`.
 The results for a particular key will be positive if that key is more common in `k1` and negative if the key is more common in `k2`.
 As an example, we can find words that are interestingly more common in Hamlet than in the Declaration of Independence using this function.
-The file `example01.py` has a complete program to do this.
+The file `example-01.py` has a complete program to do this.
 The beginning is just reading files and counting the words:

     def count(file):